 I am a lactating mom.
 Can I become a donor?

-For instance, women who smoke, consume more than a certain amount of alcohol per day, take drugs, or those who recently received a blood transfusion or suffered from certain infection diseases will not be eligible for donation.
+For instance, women who smoke, consume more than a certain amount of alcohol per day, take drugs, or those who recently received a blood transfusion or suffered from certain infectious diseases will not be eligible for donation.
 In addition, women willing to donate will undergo a serological screening on HIV, hepatitis B and C, HTLV, and syphilis.

-I would like to donate, what will they do with my milk?
+I would like to donate; what will they do with my milk?

-Are you becoming enthusiastic about the idea of helping other babies and families but feeling still a bit insecure about what exactly is going to happen to your milk?
+Are you becoming enthusiastic about the idea of helping other babies and families but still feeling a bit insecure about what exactly is going to happen to your milk?

 Since each particular milk bank functions slightly differently, the best way to find out the specific procedures used is by contacting the bank closest to you.
-But below we list the most common steps that will be followed, so that you have already a good idea of what you can expect:
+But below, we list the most common steps that will be followed so that you already have a good idea of what you can expect: